Duske/kutex/README.md

 ```

 ### Replace
 Replace a service with a service pointing to an external endpoint.
-**Please note that the existing service gets deleted during this process, so make a backup!**
+While the original service gets deleted, it is attached as an annotation to the new service and can be restored later.

 ```
 Usage: